 Research groups

 The research at the Department of Social Anthropology comprises several subjects.
-Many of our researchers are interested in related topics and we currently have seven research groups.
-More information will come on this web page.
+Many of our researchers are interested in related topics.

 Human-made toxic threats have become a central theme in Social Anthropology.
-At SAI, we approach toxicity from various perspectives to rethink our ways of knowing, writing, and doing anthropology.
+This inter-faculty research group approaches toxicity from various perspectives, to better understand attendant threats to human and non-human life, and to rethink our ways of knowing, writing, and doing anthropology.

 This group seeks to ethnographically explore the performative effect of ascribing ‘dependence’ to others as a means of politically shaping the world we live in.